Aleš Hřebeský Memorial

 The Aleš Hřebeský Memorial is held by Lacrosse Club Custodes Sokol Radotín to honor its former player who died in the autumn of 1993.
-Today the Aleš Hřebeský Memorial is the most prestigious box lacrosse event in Europe with teams from 15 countries participating.
+Today, the Aleš Hřebeský Memorial is the most prestigious box lacrosse event in Europe with teams from 19 countries participating.

 Aleš Hřebeský

 Aleš Hřebeský was born on July 1, 1972, and was among the most gifted LCC players.
 Moreover, he was a keen ice hockey player, gymnast, and cycle-ball player.
 On November 30, 1993, he died of the injuries caused by a drunk driver who hit Aleš while he was waiting at a bus stop.

 History

 The tournament used to be the traditional opening of the Czech lacrosse season at the end of March.
 All teams played on a usually muddy field dried with layers of shavings and sawdust.

 The 8th tournament in 2001 was breakthrough.
 Thanks to a generous grant from the Municipality of Prague, and the effort of LCC members, the arena was refurbished and an artificial surface was laid.
 The Grand Opening was a part of the Aleš Hřebeský Memorial which included a first – teams from abroad (the United States, Germany and even Japan) participated for the first time.
 It was the first tournament ever in the history of world box lacrosse with participants from more than two countries.
 The Champion that year was LCC Sokol Radotín.
 The next year, two American teams participated and a few professional players played on Team Rebel won the tournament in 2002–04.
 The winner of 2005 and 2006 annual was LC Jižní Město.

 In 2007 for the first time a team from the homeland of lacrosse, Canada took part.
 Green Gaels from Ontario came.
 Their young team remained unbeaten and gained the trophy.
 The 2007 annual was also a good preparation for the Czech national team before the World Indoor Lacroose Championship held in Halifax, Nova Scotia, Canada in May 2007.
 For the first time a lacrosse match was broadcast on TV in the Czech Republic, with Czech TV Sport Channel broadcasting the All Stars Game.

-From 2001–2004 the main sponsor – HBA – gave the name to the tournament: HBA Cup.
+From 2001 to 2004 the main sponsor – HBA – gave the name to the tournament: HBA Cup.
 The partner of the 2005 annual Memorial was ICV.
 JIMI-Dlouhý Ltd. was the general partner of the tournament in 2006 and 2007.
 S&S vzduchotechnika played this role since 2008.

 A record number of 16 teams took part in 2008.
 Also for the first time the tournament started on a Thursday.
 Several Rebel players including Bill Curtiss who brought the Rebel team as the first overseas team to the tournament appeared in ambitious Megamen Boston.
 They won the trophy in the first live TV broadcast from the tournament.
 All matches were available live on the internet at bwin website and you could bet on results there, too.
 Megamen dominated in 2009 again.